-Here we can see that the Formatt-Hitech resin has a very prominent magenta cast, and the Singh-Ray some blue cast as well; again, the Lee and the Formatt-Hitech Firecrest are the most neutral of the group, with the former showing a very little magenta cast and the latter a minor blue cast, both inconsequential in practice.
+Here we can see that the Formatt-Hitech resin features a very prominent magenta cast; the Singh-Ray, some blue cast; and again, the Lee and the Formatt-Hitech Firecrest are the most neutral of the group, with the Lee showing a very little magenta cast and the Formatt-Hitech a minor blue cast, both inconsequential in practice.

 I then tested the stronger NDs, which – for better or worse – are very much in fashion in landscape photography today.
-Let’s start with the two 6 stop filters (click on the images to enlarge):
+Let’s start with the two 6 stop filters, from Lee and Formatt-Hitech (click on the images to enlarge):

-As you can see, the Lee Little Stopper has a clear blue cast; the Formatt-Hitech Firecrest, while not perfect, can be considered neutral for all practical purposes.
+As you can see, the Lee Little Stopper shows an evident blue cast; the Formatt-Hitech Firecrest, on the other hand, while not perfect can be considered neutral for all practical purposes.

-Finally, let’s move to the big guns: 10 stops!
-Since moving back from medium format to 35mm with its faster lenses, however, sometimes I need more than 10 stops.
-After seeing the great performance of the new Formatt-Hitech Firecrest filters for 6 and 10 stops, I recently got a Firecrest 13 stops and added it to the test as well (click on the images to enlarge):
+Finally, let’s move on to the big guns: 10 stops ND filters!
+To use long exposures in broad daylight, however, sometimes I need more than 10 stops.
+After seeing the great performance of the new Formatt-Hitech Firecrest filters for 6 and 10 stops, I recently got a Firecrest 13 stops as well, and I decided to add it to the test thinking it might be interesting (click on the images to enlarge):

-The Lee Big Stopper follows in the footsteps of his little brother, showing an even stronger blue cast than the Little Stopper.
-The Formatt-Hitech Firecrest shows a very little green cast but, in practice, can be considered neutral.
-Once more, though, I have to say that I am really impressed with the ultra-high density ND filter in the group, the Formatt-Hitech Firecrest 13 stop.
-True, it is not perfectly neutral, showing a small green / blue cast; however, lets not forget that we are talking about 13 stops of filtering here, and the Formatt-Hitech 13 stops performs actually better than both the Lee Little and Big Stoppers!
+The Lee Big Stopper, following in the footsteps of his little brother, showed an even stronger blue cast than the Little Stopper.
+The Formatt-Hitech Firecrest, on the other hand, showed a very little green cast but, in practice, can be considered neutral.
+Once more, though, I have to say that I am really impressed with the highest density ND filter in the group, the Formatt-Hitech Firecrest 13 stop.
+True, it is not perfectly neutral, showing a small green / blue cast.
+However, let’s not forget that we are talking about 13 stops of filtering here, and that the Formatt-Hitech 13 stops performs actually better than both the Lee Little and Big Stopper!

-Summarising, I’d rate the filters in this test as follows:
+Summarising, I’d rate the filters in this best filters for landscape photography review as follows: